Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Characterization of GNN-analyzability and GNN-solvability

-We then show that a generic MI-LCQP-graph in $\calG_{\textup{MI-LCQP}}^{m,n}$ must be unfoldable.
+It can be proved that a generic MI-LCQP-graph in $\calG_{\textup{MI-LCQP}}^{m,n}$ is GNN-solvable almost surely under some mild conditions.
 Intuitively, if $c\in \bR^n$ is randomly sampled from a continuous distribution with density, then almost surely it holds that $x_j\neq x_{j'}$ for any $j\neq j'$, which implies that the vertices in $W$ have different colors initially and always, if there are no collisions of hash functions.

 \begin{proposition} Let $\bP$ be a probability measure over $\calG_{\textup{MI-LCQP}}$ such that the marginal distribution $\bP_c$ of $c\in\bR^n$ has density.
-Then $\bP[\calG_{\textup{MI-LCQP}} \in \calG_{\textup{unfold}}^{m,n}] = 1$. \end{proposition}
+Then $\bP[\calG_{\textup{MI-LCQP}} \in \calG_{\textup{solvable}}^{m,n}] = 1$. \end{proposition}

 \begin{proof} Since the marginal distribution $\bP_c$ has density, almost surely we have for any $j\neq j'$ that